rohithsure2000/funnel-analytics-platform/README.md

 ### Query it directly

-Once the pipeline has run, `data/processed/warehouse.db` is a plain SQLite file — open it with any SQLite client and run the queries in `sql/funnel_queries.sql` directly, or adapt them for Snowflake.
+Once the pipeline has run, `data/processed/warehouse.db` is a plain SQLite file, open it with any SQLite client and run the queries in `sql/funnel_queries.sql` directly, or adapt them for Snowflake.

 ## Connecting Tableau / Power BI instead

-The Streamlit dashboard covers the interactive use case, but the warehouse is just SQLite (or Snowflake in production) underneath — either BI tool's native connector can point at `data/processed/warehouse.db` directly, and `sql/funnel_queries.sql` is a reasonable starting point for calculated fields.
+The Streamlit dashboard covers the interactive use case, but the warehouse is just SQLite (or Snowflake in production) underneath, either BI tool's native connector can point at `data/processed/warehouse.db` directly, and `sql/funnel_queries.sql` is a reasonable starting point for calculated fields.

 ## Design decisions / what I'd add next

-- **Funnel grain:** deliberately a lifecycle funnel, not a per-visit one — see "Two data-quality findings" above for why.
+- **Funnel grain:** deliberately a lifecycle funnel, not a per-visit one, see "Two data-quality findings" above for why.
 A dataset with real session clustering would make a per-visit funnel (and the sessionization code already here) the better choice.
-- **A/B test caveat:** the event-level p-values technically overstate precision slightly, since not every event is a fully independent draw in the strictest sense — that's exactly why the clustered bootstrap is included as a check rather than reporting the naive test alone.
+- **A/B test caveat:** the event-level p-values technically overstate precision slightly, since not every event is a fully independent draw in the strictest sense, that's exactly why the clustered bootstrap is included as a check rather than reporting the naive test alone.
 - **Sample ratio check:** worth adding a formal SRM (sample ratio mismatch) test on the 60/20/20 split before trusting any lift number in